dotnet/docs/docs/architecture/cloud-native/resilient-communications.md

 Throughout this book, we've embraced a microservice-based architectural approach.
 While such an architecture provides important benefits, it presents many challenges:

 - *Out-of-process network communication.* Each microservice communicates over a network protocol that introduces network congestion, latency, and transient faults.

-- *Service discovery.* With each microservice running across a cluster of machines with its own IP address and port, how do services discover and communicate with each other?
+- *Service discovery.* How do microservices discover and communicate with each other when running across a cluster of machines with their own IP addresses and ports?

 - *Resiliency.* How do you manage short-lived failures and keep the system stable?

 - *Load balancing.* How does inbound traffic get distributed across multiple instances of a microservice?

 - *Security.* How are security concerns such as transport-level encryption and certificate management enforced?

 - *Distributed Monitoring.* - How do you correlate and capture traceability and monitoring for a single request across multiple consuming microservices?

-You can address these concerns with different libraries and frameworks, but their implementation can be expensive, complex, and time-consuming.
-Moreover, you end up with a solution where infrastructure concerns are coupled to business logic.
+You can address these concerns with different libraries and frameworks, but the implementation can be expensive, complex, and time-consuming.
+You also end up with infrastructure concerns coupled to business logic.

 ## Service mesh

 A better approach is an evolving technology entitled *Service Mesh*.
 A [service mesh](https://www.nginx.com/blog/what-is-a-service-mesh/) is a configurable infrastructure layer with built-in capabilities to handle service communication and the other challenges mentioned above.
-It decouples these concerns by moving them into a service mesh proxy.
-Known as the [Sidecar pattern](https://docs.microsoft.com/azure/architecture/patterns/sidecar), the proxy is deployed into a separate process to provide isolation from your service business code.
-However, the proxy is closely linked to the service.
-It is created along with it and shares its lifecycle.
+It decouples these concerns by moving them into a service proxy.
+The proxy is deployed into a separate process (called a [sidecar](https://docs.microsoft.com/azure/architecture/patterns/sidecar)) to provide isolation from business code.
+However, the sidecar is linked to the service - it's created with it and shares its lifecycle.
 Figure 6-7 shows this scenario.

 ![Service mesh with a side car](./media/service-mesh-with-side-car.png)